maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ```
 <img width="600" alt="Women's March Wordcloud Positive" src="/WomensMarch/Positive.png">

-Some words that pop out include 'shoutout WomensMarch' and 'unstoppable.'
+Some words that pop out include 'shoutout womensmarch' and 'unstoppable womensmarch.'
 Hillary Clinton and Cecile Richards seemed to be mentioned frequently.
 Demi Lovato and Miley Cyrus are also mentioned too, as well as Cyrus’s organization, the Happy Hippie Foundation.
 ```
 Wordcloud (Neutral):
 ```
 <img width="600" alt="Women's March Wordcloud Neutral" src="/WomensMarch/Neutral.png">

-'Clinton says,' 'video statement,' 'WATCH,' and 'references' all suggest that the majority of neutral tweets were dedicated to sharing information on the events happening during the march.
+'clinton says,' 'new video,' 'watch,' and 'references' all suggest that the majority of neutral tweets were dedicated to sharing information on the events happening during the march.
 ```
 Wordcloud (Negative):
 ```
 <img width="600" alt="Women's March Wordcloud Negative" src="/WomensMarch/Negative.png">

-'Genital mutilation' seems to be the most prominent discussion.
-'Islam Sharia,' 'Amy Mek,' 'honor killings,' and 'Tahani Mansour' ([a woman who was killed by her father due to her dating a non-Muslim man and arriving home late](https://uncommongroundmedia.com/muslim-american-femicide-intersectional-feminist-enablers/?expand_article=1)) are all related to the conversation around Islam within the movement.
+'Genital mutilation' seems to be the most prominent discussion. 'amymek,' 'islam sharia,' 'sharia honor,' and 'Tahani Mansour' ([a woman who was killed by her father due to her dating a non-Muslim man and arriving home late](https://uncommongroundmedia.com/muslim-american-femicide-intersectional-feminist-enablers/?expand_article=1)) are all related to the conversation around Islam within the movement.

+There are a lot of references to 'theresistance.'

 ---